TheOdinProject/curriculum/react/introduction/setting_up_a_react_environment.md

 $ npm start
 ~~~

-Provided that everything has worked according to plan, you should be greeted with a new browser tab containing a lovely spinning React logo:
+Provided that everything has gone according to plan, you should be greeted with a new browser tab containing a lovely spinning React logo:

 ![Create React App Starting Page](./setting_up_a_react_environment/imgs/cra_start.png)